 This piece of software targets vulnerable smartphones and allows hackers to see your private text messages.
 But it's not always as simple as that.
 Sometimes it's parents who want to monitor their children or employers checking on their employees.
 However, if you aren't fully aware of these tools, we'll be explaining what you need to know.

 First off, realizing if someone is using an interceptor on you can be worth learning.
 Understanding the effects of a hack on your smartphone will give you an advantage.
-If you ever become a hacker's victim, you'll quickly realise, and you can take measures to stop their attack.
+If you ever become a hacker's victim, you'll quickly realize, and you can take measures to stop their attack.
 So, what are some of the most noticeable signs?

 This is the biggest giveaway that something's not right.
 Most spying tools are constantly running as a background process, and therefore, they are always using your device's battery power.
 Depending on the exact tool and how much data it is gathering, the battery life will be a lot shorter.